 The purpose of this policy is to ensure every child at our school is safe and protected from harm.
+It demonstrates our commitment about safeguarding and child protection to pupils, parents and other partners.

 It raises the awareness of all teaching and non-teaching staff of their responsibilities to safeguard children through identifying and reporting possible cases of abuse.
 It also applies and gives clear direction to volunteers, visitors and parents about our legal duty to safeguard and promote the welfare of our pupils.
 All children regardless of age, gender, ability, culture, race, language, religion or sexual identity have equal rights to protection.